nextcloud/documentation/developer_manual/app/publishing.rst

 * available in Apps page in separate category
 * sorted first in all overviews, 'Official' tag
-* shown as featured, on owncloud.org etc
+* shown as featured, on nextcloud.com etc
-* major releases optionally featured on owncloud.org and sent to owncloud-announce list
 * new versions/updates approved by at least one other person

 note: